AriFordsham/GHCWiki/api-name-map.md

 This is the approach currently used in `HaRe`, and is presented for inclusion in the GHC API as [ https://phabricator.haskell.org/D5330](https://phabricator.haskell.org/D5330)

+#### D. Modify the `RenamedSource` AST so that it also fully represents the parsed source file, when used with the API Annotations.

 ### Discussion